-“Sponge Bob Square Brunch” Outings: Apple and Pierre plan a series of outings where a small group of residents go for brunch.
+“Sponge Bob Square Brunch” Outings: A series of outings where a small group of residents go for brunch.
 Each outing could visit a different “square” in the surrounding area such as Harvard Square, Central Square, Union Square, Haymarket Square, Kenmore Square, Copley Square, Park Square, etc. This would help the residents explore unique areas beyond the campus and meet new people at brunch.

 Exercise: One of Apple’s favorite hobbies is daily exercise, which helps her feel good throughout the day.
 She has taken many exercise classes for yoga, barre, indoor cycling, suspension training (TRX), and weight lifting.
 She would like to encourage the residents to try new forms of exercise and integrate exercise into their everyday life.

-Post Graduate Advice: Pierre and Apple have unique graduate school experiences that we would be eager to share with the residents.
+Post Graduate Advice: Apple has had a unique graduate school experiences that she is eager to share with the residents.
 Apple attended graduate school in Thailand and completed her graduate research as an exchange student at MIT.
 The MIT Thailand Research Opportunity Program (ThaiROP) is a summer research opportunity for MIT students at my graduate school in Thailand, which she has helped organize and run since 2011.
 She will offer residents advice on travel, study or work in Thailand as well as the THAIROP program.
-Pierre works in the Harvard School of Engineering and Applied Sciences (SEAS) in Computer Science and researches insect scale flying robots.
-He could offer residents advice and information on graduate programs at Harvard and research at Harvard SEAS.

 Invited Lectures: Apple plans to invite my friend Dr. Jessica R. Allegretti, a physician at Brigham and Women’s Hospital to give a lecture on fecal micro biota transplantation.
 This is a fascinating new therapy for people with Inflammatory Bowel Disease (IBD).
 A second example from the same theme, will be to invite Dr. Susan Erdman of MIT, who has spoken at Simmons twice in the past.
 Susan and Apple work together on a daily basis are close colleagues.

-Movie Nights: We both like watching movies and would enjoy hosting movie nights.
+Movie Nights: Apple loves watching movies and would enjoy hosting movie nights.